Licences and authorisations required for operation

-- If facilities are constructed to transport water to site and they meet the thresholds prescribed, Environmental Authorisation is required.
+- If facilities are constructed to transport water to site and they meet the thresholds prescribed, Environmental Authorisation may be required.

 - If wastewater is generated by the company and they construct facilities to transport such wastewater, this activity may be triggered.

-- If water is drawn from water resources and stored on site, Environmental Authorisation is required for the construction of such a water storage facility or infrastructure.
+- If water is drawn from water resources and stored on site, Environmental Authorisation may be required for the construction of such a water storage facility or infrastructure.

-- If harmful chemicals are used during operations, the construction of facilities for their storage may require Environmental Authorisation.
+- Harmful chemicals are often used in the energy and chemical sector and the construction of facilities for their storage may require Environmental Authorisation.

 - Most companies in this sector generate large quantities of waste water and would be required to treat it before discharging such water.